shawngraham/5706a-f24/schedule.md

 **To read**
 Please read the following tutorials about building static websites, especially the _why_ of it all.
 I'm not a fan of Jekyll - I find it frustrating to use - but I want you to know these things.
 Don't worry about trying to put together a Jekyll powered site using these tutorials (unless you really want to).

-Visconti, Amanda.
++ Visconti, Amanda.
 ‘Building a Static Website with Jekyll and GitHub Pages’.
 Programming Historian, Apr.
-2016. programminghistorian.org, https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages.
+2016. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages).

-Visconti, Amanda, et al. ‘Running a Collaborative Research Website and Blog with Jekyll and GitHub’.
++ Visconti, Amanda, et al. ‘Running a Collaborative Research Website and Blog with Jekyll and GitHub’.
 Programming Historian, Nov.
-2020. programminghistorian.org, https://programminghistorian.org/en/lessons/collaborative-blog-with-jekyll-github.
+2020. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/collaborative-blog-with-jekyll-github).

 **To do**

 We'll build a website using [Pelican](https://getpelican.com/#quickstart), which is a python package that will read a folder of text files (in the markdown format), pass them through a template, and spit out the necessary html files that make a website.
 We'll then put these files online using Github Pages.
 (See my notes on using Obsidian - or other noteaking app using wikilinks eg Pelican - to write the markdown [here](https://electricarchaeology.ca/2024/07/25/obsidian-for-writing-pelican-for-publishing/)).

 ## Meeting 4.
 Networks

 I was a relatively early proponents of network analysis in archaeology.
-We'll talk about what a network perspective might offer, as well as perils and pitfalls.
+We'll talk about what a network perspective might offer (hey, it made my entire PhD!), as well as perils and pitfalls.
 (Here's a past [mre using a network approach on Ontario history](https://figshare.com/articles/journal_contribution/Networks_of_Commemoration_Gender_Class_and_the_Remembrance_of_General_Brock_1898_1912/710956?file=1073570))

 **To Read**

-Ahnert, Ruth, Sebastian E. Ahnert, Catherine Nicole Coleman, and Scott B. Weingart.
++ Ahnert, Ruth, Sebastian E. Ahnert, Catherine Nicole Coleman, and Scott B. Weingart.
 2020.
 The Network Turn: Changing Perspectives in the Humanities.
-Cambridge: Cambridge University Press. https://doi.org/10.1017/9781108866804.
-(Our library, direct link: https://www-cambridge-org.proxy.library.carleton.ca/core/services/aop-cambridge-core/content/view/CC38F2EA9F51A6D1AFCB7E005218BBE5/9781108791908AR.pdf/the-network-turn.pdf).
+Cambridge: Cambridge University Press. [link](https://doi.org/10.1017/9781108866804).
+(Our library, [direct link](https://www-cambridge-org.proxy.library.carleton.ca/core/services/aop-cambridge-core/content/view/CC38F2EA9F51A6D1AFCB7E005218BBE5/9781108791908AR.pdf/the-network-turn.pdf).
 This is a short work, read the intro and part 1, dip into anything else that strikes your fancy.

-For examples of network analysis in the wild, [this issue of the Journal of Historical Network Research](https://jhnr.uni.lu/index.php/jhnr/issue/view/8) is great - see in particular [Ruffini's conclusion](https://jhnr.uni.lu/index.php/jhnr/article/view/82/44) to the issue, which addresses the 'so what' and the 'we knew this already' and 'what if we're wrong'. **This is important**.
++ For examples of network analysis in the wild, [this issue of the Journal of Historical Network Research](https://jhnr.uni.lu/index.php/jhnr/issue/view/8) is great - see in particular [Ruffini's conclusion](https://jhnr.uni.lu/index.php/jhnr/article/view/82/44) to the issue, which addresses the 'so what' and the 'we knew this already' and 'what if we're wrong'. **This is important**.
 On a similar note, see Lincoln 2015 on 'confabulation in the humanities' [here](https://matthewlincoln.net/2015/03/21/confabulation-in-the-humanities.html).

 **To do**

 A handy tool for quick network visualizations: [https://networknavigator.jrladd.com/](https://networknavigator.jrladd.com/).
 Here is a [dataset](http://www.themacroscope.org/1.0/datafiles/source-texas-correspondence.txt) of the index of correspondence for the Republic of Texas; knowing nothing else about the Republic of Texas, how might visualizing this correspondence network provoke new insights or questions?

-Düring, Marten.
++ Düring, Marten.
 ‘From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources’.
 Programming Historian, Feb.
-2015. programminghistorian.org, https://programminghistorian.org/en/lessons/creating-network-diagrams-from-historical-sources.
+2015. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/creating-network-diagrams-from-historical-sources).

-Ladd, John R., et al. ‘Exploring and Analyzing Network Data with Python’.
++ Ladd, John R., et al. ‘Exploring and Analyzing Network Data with Python’.
 Programming Historian, Aug.
-2017. programminghistorian.org, https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python.
+2017. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python).

-Brey, Alex.
++ Brey, Alex.
 ‘Temporal Network Analysis with R’.
 Programming Historian, Nov.
-2018. programminghistorian.org, https://programminghistorian.org/en/lessons/temporal-network-analysis-with-r.
+2018. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/temporal-network-analysis-with-r).
 (You can install RStudio on your machine to run R, or you can change the runtime for Google Colab from Python to R like [so](https://archive.ph/Eqe57).)

 ## Meeting 5.
 Topic Models and Text Analysis